At a glance

 - Mike Weatherhead, Director, Head of Technical Best Practice at Vericlaim, Zurich’s partner loss adjusters, explains how all parties can get the most from the interaction

-Following a major flood, it is highly likely that a loss adjuster will be one of the first people that the customer comes into contact with.
+Following a major flood, it is highly likely that a loss adjuster will be one of the first people that flood victim comes into contact with.

-However, despite their central role in the insurance claims process, not all customers understand what loss adjusters actually do.
+However, despite their central role in the insurance claims process, not everyone understands what loss adjusters actually do.

-By understanding the role, what should be expected and what steps to take before, during and after the event, brokers can help policyholders ensure a smooth claims process.
+By understanding the role, what should be expected and what steps to take before, during and after the event, organisations can ensure a smooth claims process.

 We asked Mike Weatherhead, Director, Head of Technical Best Practice at Vericlaim, to explain more about the work of loss adjusters.